twcc/man-vip/doc-en/docs/ccs-interactive-container-concepts-images/overview.md

 - **Custom Image**

-    After creating a container with the above TWCC image, you can deploy the required package and create a [duplicate](https://man.twcc.vip/en/docs/ccs/user-guides/duplicate-and-backup/duplicates) to package the environment into a Custom Image, then you are able to create the same environment repeatedly.
+    After creating a container with the above TWCC image, you can deploy the required package and create an [image](https://man.twcc.vip/en/docs/ccs/user-guides/duplicate-and-backup/duplicates) to package the environment into a Custom Image, then you are able to create the same environment repeatedly.

 <br/>